tevon4613/ffxi/whm-guide.md

 5	Afflatus Solace
 ```

-As your Precast set reaches 40-80 Fast Cast, move points from Cure Cast Time to Regen Effect so that your merits are instead:
+As your Precast set (see the next section) reaches 40-80 Fast Cast, move points from Cure Cast Time to Regen Effect so that your merits are instead:
 ```
 0	Cure Cast Time
 5	Regen Effect